versionone/VersionOne.Integration.HPALM/README.md

-# VersionOne Integration for HP Quality Center
+# VersionOne Integration for HP-ALM

 ## Want to contribute?
 If you are interested in contributing to this project, please contact [VersionOne openAgile Team](mailto:openAgileSupport@versionone.com).